‘What is the role of trade union representative at disciplinary hearing?’ This is one of the most popular questions we get asked about.

 Negotiating a settlement

-If the employer and employee are able to reach a settlement agreement, the representative can assist with negotiating the terms of the agreement.
+If the employer and employee are able to reach a settlement agreement, the Trade Union Representative can assist with negotiating the terms of the agreement.

 Do you need help with a disciplinary hearing?

-As well as understanding the role of a trade union representative at disciplinary hearing, it’s also important to know how to conduct the disciplinary process correctly.
+Understanding the role of a trade union representative at disciplinary hearing is crucial.
+However, it’s also important to know how to conduct the disciplinary process correctly.

 Disciplinary hearings are a necessary and important process for any business to address issues of misconduct, performance, or other violations of company policy.
 However, conducting disciplinary hearings can be a challenging and time-consuming task for businesses.

 Our HR consultants can provide valuable support to businesses by offering guidance and expertise in the disciplinary hearing process.
-We can help ensure that the process is fair and unbiased, and that all parties involved are treated with respect and professionalism.
-Our team can also assist with preparing the necessary documentation, conducting investigations, and providing guidance on the appropriate disciplinary actions to take.
+We can help ensure that the process is fair and unbiased.
+We will also make it a priority that all parties involved are treated with respect and professionalism.
+Our team assists with preparing the necessary documentation, conducting investigations, and providing guidance on the appropriate disciplinary actions to take.

 Our team have decades of combined experience in all things HR and can structure a procedure that makes sense for your business.
 If you need help with a disciplinary process, feel free to get in touch with our HR Consultants.